mbetter/shiny-feeds/README.md

 ##INSTALLING:

 Copy settings.example.py to settings.py and modify appropriately.
+Currently, you will have to add the database with table to your database, this will be done automatically soon.
 Run xmpp-listener.py, which does the actual XMPP work (you might need to open port 5222 in your router settings).
 Run shiny.py to use web.py debug web server or setup as a WSGI application.